VachaLab/qq-manual/src/qq_cd.md

 > **Quick comparison with pgo**
 > - Unlike `pgo`, `qq cd` does not have a dual function.
->   `pgo` can either open a new shell on the job's main node or navigate to the job's input directory depending on the arguments provided.
+>   - `pgo` can either open a new shell on the job's main node or navigate to the job's input directory depending on the arguments provided.
->   `qq cd`, on the other hand, always navigates to the input directory of the specified job in the current shell.
+>   - `qq cd`, on the other hand, always navigates to the **input directory** of the specified job in the current shell.
 It never opens a new shell.
+>   - If you want to open a shell in the job's working directory instead, use [`qq go`](qq_go.md).

 ***